 Google Photos app has become a stand-alone platform for its users as the company shut down Picasa in May 2016.
 Now more than 1.6 billion animations, collages, and movies, among other things, are users through Google Photos.
 In the last year, users collectively freed up to 13.7 petabytes of storage on their devices would take approximately 424 years to swipe through this many photos.

 To celebrate the first birthday of Google Photos, Google has released some updates on its official blog for a more efficient way of organizing users’ data.

 - If you want to see the keyboard shortcuts for Google Photos on the web at photos.google.com, just tap Shift-?

 - In settings, users can select to convert all the uploaded data from Original Quality to the free High-Quality size to recover lots of space.

 - Now you can search to pull up your corresponding photos by entering your favorite emoji into the search option.

-- Go to search and choose “Show More” and then “Recently Added” to easily find the recent uploads.
+- Search and choose “Show More” and “Recently Added” to easily find the recent uploads.

 - An option to create a shared album for your family.
 Every time you add a new photo, everyone can get a notification so they can see your latest photos and videos.

-- You can edit both the time and time zone of a photo or group of photos to put them in the right order into the library.
-Change one and they all get adjusted.
+- You can edit both the time and time zone of a photo or group of photos to put them in the right order in the library.
+Change one, and they all get adjusted.

-This year Google has announced a couple of new apps like Duo, Allo along with some other upcoming services those will be launched soon.
+This year Google has announced a couple of new apps like Duo, and Allo along with some other upcoming services that will be launched soon.